 Rising from the golden chalice we see a cross and chi-rho, symbols of Christ.
 These are reminders that through the Lord’s Supper we receive Christ’s body and blood and through His death and resurrection, the forgiveness of sins and eternal life.

 Here we see the window over the lectern.
 Reminding us that through baptism we become children of God.

 This is shown with the symbol for Christ, the Chi Rho, connected with the water of baptism.
 The fish, or icthus, which in Greek is an acronym for “Jesus Christ, God’s Son, Savior,” was an early symbol of Christians or Christ.

-The Great Window in the east wall of our sanctuary above the entrance door was created in Germany and represents the exalted, resurrected Christ, our Savior and our Lord.
+The Great Window in the east wall of our sanctuary above the entrance door was created by nationally recognized German artist, Peter Dohmen, and made of glass blown and kilned by craftsmen in Germany and assembled here in our sanctuary.
+The installation was personally overseen by Peter Dohmen due to the unique nature of the piece.
+The window represents the Trinty as seen in the Father Creator, Holy Spirit and exalted, resurrected Christ, our Savior and our Lord.

 The Trinity is shown as we see Christ accepted by the Father above whose hands hold five pointed stars, symbols of the revelation of the Christ-Child to the Gentiles, above the Dove, symbolic of the Holy Spirit.

 Cherubim, shown on either side of Christ, bear the chalice and the host, the body and blood of Christ, given and shed for the forgiveness of sins.

 The rays of glory streaming downward from the God of salvation reenforce that God “desires all people to be saved and to come to the knowledge of the truth.”
 1 Timothy 2:4